-- Provide protection from direct sunlight (at least half of the coop must be in the shade), rain, wind and predators
+- provide protection against direct sunlight (at least half of the cage should be in the shade), rain, wind and predators

-- take measures against digging under the fence of the loft
+- take measures against digging under the fence of the cage

-Especially in guinea pigs that are kept outside in a hutch, their backsides should be checked daily, especially in the summer months, in order to detect any fly maggots (myiasis) in time.
+Especially guinea pigs that are kept outside in a cage should have their backside checked daily, especially in the summer months, to detect any fly maggots (myiasis) in time.

 Handling the Guinea Pig

-- Guinea pigs are suitable for children from 8 years old under parental supervision
+- Guinea pigs are suitable for children aged 8 years and over under parental supervision

-- Lift guinea pigs with hands wrapped around their chest and pelvis.
+- Lift guinea pigs with hands on their chest and pelvis.

 - bunnyINTERACTIVE stimulates guinea pigs both mentally and physically, intensifies the bond between owner and animal and improves confidence.

-The Enjoy Nature range offers a variety of natural products that are suitable for building trust during the habituation period and as an incentive for play and exploration behaviour.
-Check the health of the animal daily, regularly check the incisors, the anogenital area, the coat and the nails.
+The Enjoy Nature range offers a multitude of natural products that are suitable for building a bond of trust during the adjustment period and as an incentive for playing and exploring behavior.
+Check the animal's health daily, regularly checking the incisors, anogenital area, coat and nails.
 A weight check should be done once a week.

-Weight loss, reduced intake of food and water, altered defecation and urination behavior as well as a shaggy coat are, among other things, indications of a disease.
+Weight loss, reduced food and water intake, altered defecating and urinating behavior as well as a rough coat are among other signs of a disease.

 To determine the cause and treatment, a veterinarian should be consulted as soon as possible.
-If the tooth abrasion in the guinea pig is not progressing correctly, treatments under general anesthesia should be performed by a veterinarian.
+If the guinea pig's teeth are not worn down correctly, treatments must be carried out by a veterinarian under anesthesia.